 If this is your first baby, we recommend scheduling a "prenatal" or "meet the doctor" visit with a few pediatricians before the baby is born before you decide on who your baby's doctor will be.
-If the physician does not offer this service, gratis, be sure to check with your health insurance to see if they cover this type of visit.
+If the physician does not offer this service gratis, check with your health insurance to see if they cover this type of visit.

-- Medical Insurance — Is your office in-network and accept my medical insurance?
+- Medical Insurance — Is your office in-network and accepts my medical insurance?

-- Medical Training and Experience — Where did he/she attend medical school and pediatric residency?
+- Medical Training and Experience — Where did they attend medical school and pediatric residency?
 How many years have you been practicing outside of residency?

 - Hours of Operation and Locations — What are the locations of your office-based practice?
 What days and hours is the office open?